6.4.2.2 Making Irresponsible Policy Decisions

 ● Politicians can try to bribe the electorate with its own money, by offering ‘pork’, as in examples already quoted (3.3.7.1).
 It seems that people are unaware of their contribution to its cost.

 ● The British government imposed austerity for several years after the Great Recession in 2008, telling the population that this was necessary.
-It was actually trying to shrink the size of the Welfare State for ideological reasons – despite a warning by the Office of Budget Responsibility (OBR) that this reduced economic growth.
+It was actually trying to shrink the size of the Welfare State for ideological reasons – despite a warning by the Office for Budget Responsibility (OBR) that the cuts reduced economic growth.
 The resentment this caused contributed towards Britain’s decision to leave the EU in a Brexit (6.6.5.8).

-Sometimes the intrinsic complexity of economics enables politicians to play such tricks without being detected, and without people understanding which policies caused economic damage (3.3.9.2).
+Sometimes the intrinsic complexity of economics enables politicians to play such tricks without being detected, and without people understanding which policies caused economic damage, as described earlier (3.3.9.2).

 There is also scope for making irresponsible policy decisions in other aspects of political responsibility: